trixi-framework/TrixiParticles.jl/paper/paper.md

 So far, the following feature highlights have been implemented:

 * *Fluid Systems*
-    + `WeaklyCmpressibleSPHSystem` (WCSPH): Standard SPH method originally developed by [@Monaghan:1977] to simulate astrophysics applications.
+    + Weakly compressible SPH (WCSPH): Standard SPH method originally developed by [@Monaghan:1977] to simulate astrophysics applications.
-    + `EntropicallyDampedSPHSystem` (EDAC): As opposed to the WCSPH scheme, which uses an equation of state, this scheme uses a pressure evolution equation to calculate the pressure which is derived by [@Clausen:2013] and adapted to SPH by [@Ramachandran:2019].
+    + Entropically damped artificial compressible (EDAC) SPH: As opposed to the WCSPH scheme, which uses an equation of state, this scheme uses a pressure evolution equation to calculate the pressure, which is derived by [@Clausen:2013] and adapted to SPH by [@Ramachandran:2019].

 * *Structure Systems*
-    + `TotalLagrangianSPHSystem` (TLSPH): System to simulate elastic structure where the interaction is defined with stress tensors [@O_Connor:2021].
+    + Total lagrangian SPH (TLSPH): System to simulate elastic structure where all quantities are calculated with respect to the initial configuration [@O_Connor:2021].
-    + `DEMSystem`: Discrete element system [@Bicanic:2004], [@Cundall:1979].
+    + Discrete element system [@Bicanic:2004], [@Cundall:1979].

 * *Boundary Systems*
-    + `BoundarySPHSystem` with several boundary models where each model follows a different interaction rule.
+    + Boundary system with several boundary models where each model follows a different interaction rule.
-    + `OpenBoundarySPHSystem`: System to simulate non-reflecting (open) boundary conditions [@Lastiwka:2009]
+    + Open boundary system to simulate non-reflecting (open) boundary conditions [@Lastiwka:2009]

 * *Correction methods and models*
   + Density diffusion [@Antuono:2010]